aseichter2007/ClipboardConqueror/readme.md

 //todo: finish saving objects to memory//done

-//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable.
+//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable. //half I should implement it properly but is's such a mystery without keys.

 //todo: keyboard binding to activate ai on last clip without prompt. //maybe paid, I don't want to make it too easy to do all the linkedin tests, and a ready line to copy is the same.